coopersully/coopersully.me/content/projects/halara-lobby.md

 ### 📚 Learn more about the project.
 * [View this project on Github](https://github.com/coopersully/halara-lobby)
-	* If you'd like to explore the project a bit more or view any of it's code, this is the place to do it.
+	* If you'd like to explore the project a bit more or view any of its code, this is the place to do it.